kctrey/wxcadm/docs/source/index.rst

 Status
 ======
-The current version in this branch is mostly complete.
-All the Webex Calling related functions and classes work.

-There are still some enhancements being made so pulling a fresh copy will likely give you some additional capabilities.
-The current focus is on the XSI API and the features that are available with that.
-Some of the most useful XSI methods are already supported, with more being added regularly.
+The `main branch <https://github.com/kctrey/wxcadm>`_ version is stable and available for use.

+There are still enhancements being made and I am addressing any `issues <https://github.com/kctrey/wxcadm/issues>`_ as they are reported.
+New features can also be discussed in the `discussions <https://github.com/kctrey/wxcadm/discussions>`_ page.

 .. include:: usage/quickstart.rst